-There are four publications related to Hoby and District Local History:
+There are five publications related to Hoby and District Local History:

 by John Farrer.
 Published 1980

 Currently out of print but should be available from the library.

 Published in 2000 as part of the millennium celebrations.